 Principle and statement of intent

-In formulating this policy re refer to the following principle:
+In formulating this policy we refer to the following principle:

 U.N Convention on Rights of the Child article 24 states that – “Children have the right to be as healthy as possible, live and play in a safe healthy unpolluted environment and benefit from preventative health care and education”

-At Bumbles Day Care we are committed to the health and wellbeing of the children in our care, our staff and the parents/carers and visitors who come to our setting.
-By putting an exclusion policy and procedures into place we aim to cut down the spread of infection and therefore the amount of illness, which can affect those attending the Day Nursery, PlayStation and Kids Club.
+At Bumbles Day Care we are committed to the health and well-being of the children in our care, our staff and the parents/carers and visitors who come to our setting.
+By putting an exclusion policy and procedures into place we aim to cut down the spread of infection and therefore the amount of illness, which can affect those attending Bumbles.

 Exclusion of sick children / staff

 Children who are unwell with an infectious disease should not attend Bumbles Day Care.
-Parents are required to sign a form whereby they agree with Bumbles Day Care Policy and Procedures, for the exclusion of sick children.
-The Manager ensures that all parents/carers sign this exclusion contract for their child/children.
+Parents are required to sign a form whereby they agree with Bumbles Day Care Policies and Procedures, for the exclusion of sick children.
+The Management team ensure that all parents/carers sign this digital exclusion contract for their child/children.
 This is vital to minimise the spread of infection within the setting and has been effective since 1st April 2007.

 Parents and staff members are provided with exclusion times for common infections.
-The HSC Public Health Poster – Guidance on Infection Control in Schools and other Childcare settings is displayed in both Bumbles 1 & 2 settings.
+The HSC Public Health Poster – Guidance on Infection Control in Schools and other Childcare settings is displayed in all of our settings.

 Upon registration, we check with parents to make sure that the child’s immunisation schedule is up to date.
 Once the child is attending Bumbles, it is important that parents let us know if any additional vaccinations are being given so records can be updated.